-Tread-belt Tension Adjustment - Belt tension is not critical for most users.
-It is very important for joggers and runners in order to provide a smooth, steady running surface.
-Adjustment must be made from the right side of the rear roller in order to adjust tension with the 6 mm Allen wrench provided in the parts package.
-The adjustment bolt is located at the end of the right-side rail as noted in diagram below.
+Treadbelt Tension Adjustment - Belt tension is not critical for most users.
+It is very important for joggers and runners to provide a smooth, steady running surface.
+Adjustment must be made from the right side of the rear roller to adjust the tension with the 6 mm Allen wrench provided in the parts package.
+The adjustment bolt is located at the end of the right-side rail, as noted in the diagram below.